 Pizza anywhere, anytime

 The great thing about knowing how to bake the perfect pizza at home is that you can make it at anyone’s home, outside, or even while camping.

-If you’ve got the ingredients, even if you’re in a country area, you can bake the perfect pizza for yourself and your loved ones without any problem.
+If you’ve got the ingredients, even in a country area, you can bake the perfect pizza for yourself and your loved ones without any problem.